 Australia, a country rich in natural resources, faces the challenge of balancing resource extraction with environmental conservation.
-The mining industry, which contributes significantly to the economy, frequently harms ecosystems and biodiversity, including the ‘Great Barrier Reef’ (15) (Hobday and McDonald, 2014).
+The mining industry, which contributes significantly to the economy, frequently harms ecosystems and biodiversity, including the ‘Great Barrier Reef’ (15) (Hobday & McDonald, 2014).
 These sustainable mining techniques highlight the conflict between the need to protect a specific ecosystem and the desire for economic gain.
 Conservation efforts are critical to achieving this balance.

 A fine example of a novel strategy for striking the balance between economic prosperity and environmental responsibility is Norway’s sovereign wealth fund, which is primarily financed by oil and gas revenues (Sy et al., 2012).
-One of the largest sovereign wealth funds in the world, the Government Pension Fund Global (GPFG) (16), adheres to strong moral standards when making investment decisions.
+One of the most significant sovereign wealth funds in the world, the Government Pension Fund Global (GPFG) (16), adheres to strong moral standards when making investment decisions.
 The fund gives priority to socially and environmentally conscious projects and excludes businesses engaged in specific environmental practices, such as the production of coal.

-The 2011 Fukushima Daiichi Nuclear Accident (17) prompted Japan to reconsider its energy politics, committing to a shift away from nuclear power to an increasing reliance on renewable energy resources (Duffield, 2016).
-The nation is making investments in wind and solar power in an effort to make renewable resources its primary source of energy.
-The case of Japan exemplifies the difficulties in striking a balance between meeting economic demands and guaranteeing a sustainable energy supply in the future, as well as the difficult process of reorienting an energy portfolio.
+The 2011 Fukushima Daiichi Nuclear Accident (17) prompted Japan to reconsider its energy policies, committing to a shift away from nuclear power to an increasing reliance on renewable energy resources (Duffield, 2016).
+The nation is making investments in wind and solar power to make renewable resources its primary source of energy.
+The case of Japan exemplifies the difficulties in striking a balance between meeting economic demands and guaranteeing a sustainable energy supply in the future, as well as the complex process of reorienting an energy portfolio.

-South Africa, which is struggling with energy inequality and a legacy of its reliance on fossil fuels, is making progress towards integrating renewable energy into its grids with the help of the Renewable Energy Independent Power Producer Procurement Programme (REIPPPP) (18) (Müller and Claar, 2021).
+South Africa, which is struggling with energy inequality and a legacy of its reliance on fossil fuels, is making progress towards integrating renewable energy into its grids with the help of the Renewable Energy Independent Power Producer Procurement Programme (REIPPPP) (18) (Müller & Claar, 2021).
 The country’s development of renewable energy projects, such as solar and wind-based ones, shows the potential for long-term economic development that prioritises energy access and environmental concerns.

-The Tar Sands (19), a vast reserve of Bitumen in Alberta, are a significant source of economic wealth in Canada, but they are also a source of environmental controversy due to energy-intensive extraction processes and concerns about deforestation, water usage, and green gas emissions (Rousse et al., 2009).
+The Tar Sands (19), a vast reserve of Bitumen in Alberta, are a significant source of economic wealth in Canada.
+However, they are also a source of environmental controversy due to energy-intensive extraction processes and concerns about deforestation, water usage, and greenhouse gas emissions (Rousse et al., 2009).
 The country faces the issue of managing its natural resources responsibly, resolving environmental concerns, and seeking sustainable alternatives.

 Bangladesh, being a low-lying deltaic country, is vulnerable to the effects of climate change, demanding a comprehensive approach to long-term adaptation.
 The country’s activities include investment in climate resilience infrastructure, community-based adaptation programmes, and efforts to improve agriculture's sustainability (Rahman et al., 2007).

-Mexico’s dedication to ecotourism offers a model for exploiting environmental assets for economic development while prioritising conservation (Cisneros‐Montemayor et a., 2020).
+Mexico’s dedication to ecotourism offers a model for exploiting environmental assets for economic development while prioritising conservation (Cisneros‐Montemayor et al., 2020).
 Tourists interested in protecting natural ecosystems flock to destinations such as the Sian Ka’an Biosphere Reserve (20) and the Monarch Butterfly Biosphere Reserve (21).
 This strategy exemplifies a balanced approach to economic development that values and safeguards natural resources.

 Summary